dekuNukem/traffic-cone-film-scanning/README.md

 Under construction

+cheap generic one

+fully closed not the open kind, show photo

 ### Flat Glass

 We also need a piece of glass to hold the film flat on the light table.

 * Around 2mm thickness
 * At least 8x10 in size
+* Make sure it's **glass** NOT acrylic
 * I got mine from a cheap picture frame
-* Make sure it's **glass** NOT acrylic

-There are also fancy variants such as etched or low-reflection glasses, but I did just fine with the regular kind.

 ![Alt text](photos/frame.jpg)

-#### OMG but what about newton rings???????///
+#### But what about newton rings???????

-We'll scan with emulsion (matte) side up.
+We scan with emulsion/matte/curled side up, and it seems to do the job.

+I would suggest start with regular glass, you can always upgrade to ANR/etched glass if you're happy with everything else.

 ## Printing the Traffic Cone